redocinortyC/sheriff/README.md

 - Community maintained
 - 100% slash command-based

+See [the features guide](https://github.com/cytronicode/sheriff/blob/main/features.md) if you'd like to get a glimpse into what Sheriff is capable of!

 ## Cloning the repository onto your local system

 **Node.js 16.9.0 or newer is required.**